TrellixVulnTeam/GSEprocessing_2GNR/README.md

 ## Descriptio of all files in the repo

-1. HegemonFiles.py
-> Takes a GEO AccessionID as input and creates the four hegemon files above
+1. **HegemonFiles.py**: Takes a GEO AccessionID as input and creates the four hegemon files above
-2. HegemonFiles_process
-> bash script to run all files in Boolean Lab ssh
+2. **HegemonFiles_process**: Bash script to run all files in Boolean Lab ssh
-3. HomoSapiens_ENST,ProbeID,Name.txt
-> reference file to map columns for expression file
+3. **HomoSapiens_ENST,ProbeID,Name.txt**: Reference file to map columns for expression file
-4. NanoString_RCCparse.py
-> Parses a directory of raw NanoString.RCC files to create four hegemon files (usable, but expr file is pending normalization yet complete)
+4. **NanoString_RCCparse.py**: Parse a directory of raw NanoString.RCC files to create four hegemon files (usable, but expr file is pending normalization yet complete)
-5. RNAseq-expr.py
-> parses a supplementary RNA-seq counts file to create a normalized expression file using scipy.
+5. **RNAseq-expr.py**: Parse a supplementary RNA-seq counts file to create a normalized expression file using scipy.
 Must be customized to fit input count file
-6. Tarfile2RCC.py
-> extracts all files from .tar file and gunzips any .gzip files
+6. **Tarfile2RCC.py**: Extract all files from .tar file and gunzips any .gz files